QE-Lab/dqcsim/doc/src/intro/index.md

 </tr>
 <tr>
 <td style="border-style: none; background-color: rgba(0.5,0.5,0.5,0.03); text-align: center; vertical-align: top; padding-bottom: 20px; font-size: smaller">
-DQCsim only provides interfaces to tie simulator components together.
+DQCsim only provides <a href="../intro/interfaces.html">interfaces</a>
+to tie simulator components together.
 That is, it does not contain any simulation code on its own.
-DQCsim is all the boilerplate code that you don't want to write when you're developing a new way to simulate qubits, a microarchitecture simulator, an error model, etc.
+DQCsim is all the boilerplate code that you don't want to write when you're developing a new way to
+<a href="../intro/backend.html">simulate qubits</a>, a
+<a href="../intro/frontend.html">microarchitecture simulator</a>, an
+<a href="../intro/operator.html">error model</>, etc.
 </td>
 <td style="border-style: none; background-color: rgba(0.5,0.5,0.5,0.03); text-align: center; vertical-align: top; padding-bottom: 20px; font-size: smaller">
+DQCsim abstracts a quantum computer simulation into four components:
+<a href="../intro/host.html">hosts</a>,
+<a href="../intro/frontend.html">frontends</a>,
+<a href="../intro/operator.html">operators</a>, and
-DQCsim abstracts a quantum computer simulation into four components: hosts, frontends, operators, and backends.
-These components are separate operating system processes that each fulfill a well-defined function within the simulation, thus splitting the simulation up into more manageable parts.
+<a href="../intro/backend.html">backends</a>.
+These components are separate
+operating system processes that each fulfill a well-defined function within the simulation, thus splitting the simulation up into more manageable parts.
 </td>
 <td style="border-style: none; background-color: rgba(0.5,0.5,0.5,0.03); text-align: center; vertical-align: top; padding-bottom: 20px; font-size: smaller">